Comfort Measures for Labour and Birth

 - Cool washcloth on forehead

-- Try different positions during labour and birth.14 Listen to your body and move according to what provides you the most relief.
-These positions will help your labour progress as they will allow your baby and pelvis to line up in the best position for birth.
+- Try different positions during labour and birth.12 Listen to your body and move according to what provides you the most relief.
+These positions may help your labour progress as they allow your baby and pelvis to line up in the best position for birth.
+Narrow your knees during pushing to increase the space in your pelvic outlet.

-- A birthing ball (exercise ball or peanut ball) can be a very useful tool to help you find positions and movements that are more comfortable during labour.
-It can also help to widen the pelvis to allow the baby to descend if you are restricted to bed.
+- A birthing ball (exercise ball) can be a very useful tool to help you find positions and movements that are more comfortable during labour.
+A peanut ball can also help to widen the pelvis to allow the baby to descend if you are restricted to bed.

 Eating and Drinking

-- In early labour you can eat anything that you feel you would like to eat.
+- In early labour you can eat anything that you would like to eat.
 Listen to what your body needs.

-- As labour becomes more intense, many women prefer soups/broths or small light snacks.
+- As labour becomes more intense, you may prefer soups/broths or small light snacks.

 - Drink to your thirst throughout your labour.
 It’s important not to become dehydrated.
-As labour becomes more intense, many women prefer to suck on ice cubes or popsicles in between contractions.
+As labour becomes more intense, you may prefer to suck on ice cubes or popsicles in between contractions.

 For back pain in labour, some of the following measures may provide relief: